P Company: 10 Miler

+The event takes place on the Wednesday morning.

 Trainasium

-A unique assault course set 60 ft above the ground, designed to test a candidate's ability to overcome fear and follow simple orders at considerable height.
+A unique assault course set 60 ft above the ground, designed to test a candidate's suitability for military parachuting, and their ability to overcome fear and follow simple orders at considerable height.
 This is the only event which is a straight pass or fail; all the other events are scored.

+The event takes place on the Wednesday afternoon.

 Log Race

 A team event, in which eight people carry a log (a telegraph pole) weighing 60 kg over 1.9 mi of undulating terrain.
 Candidates wear a helmet and webbing.
 This is supposed to be one of the hardest events.
 Points are awarded for determination, aggression and leadership.

+The event takes place on the Thursday morning.